'He Fell from the Heavens'

 Three-and-a-half years ago, the scene in Brazil was the opposite.
 The national team had been left in ruins following a 7-1 loss on home turf to Germany in the 2014 World Cup semifinal.
 National sports newspaper Lance! called it "the biggest shame in history."
 Futebol, once the foundational sense of pride for the country, could no longer be relied upon.

 Even with Neymar, one of the best players on the planet, something had been missing for the Brazilian team since the last World Cup triumph in 2002.
-“It’s been a long time that we have been saying that,’’ says Elano, a former Brazilian national team player.
-Then, he adds, as if a higher calling had nearly been answered, “Jesus appeared.”
+"It's been a long time that we have been saying that," says Elano, a former Brazilian national team player.
+Then, he adds, as if a higher calling had nearly been answered, "Jesus appeared."

-Gabriel Jesus, at the age of 20, with his rags-to-riches tale and boyish face, has scored with such astounding regularity since being called up to the national team last year that he’s quickly become Brazil’s key to victory in Russia.
-But from an uneven start with his national team to instant international success in Manchester City, his come-up has been a ceaseless exercise in defiance: He is a prodigy, to be sure, but is Gabby Jesus really that miraculous as to embody the savior of his country’s desperate prayers?
-Even the believers aren’t so sure.
+Gabriel Jesus, at the age of 20, with his rags-to-riches tale and boyish face, has scored with such astounding regularity since being called up to the national team last year that he's quickly become Brazil's key to victory in Russia.
+But from an uneven start with his national team to instant international success in Manchester City, his come-up has been a ceaseless exercise in defiance.
+He is a prodigy, to be sure, but is Gabby Jesus really that miraculous as to embody the savior of his country's desperate prayers?
+Even the believers aren't so sure.

-Hours before Thiaguinho and the guy dressed as a canary take to the stage in Audio, fans file into Sao Paulo’s Allianz Parque stadium to watch Jesus and his teammates take on Chile.
-The pitch sparkles, beer is cheap, and with every samba-tinged step-over and juke move by Jesus, the crowd rises to its feet, ooh-ing and aah-ing.
+Hours before Thiaguinho and the guy dressed as a canary take to the stage in Audio, fans file into Sao Paulo's Allianz Parque stadium to watch Jesus and his teammates take on Chile.
+The pitch sparkles, beer is cheap and with every samba-tinged step-over and juke move by Jesus, the crowd rises to its feet, ooh-ing and aah-ing.
 Attending a Brazilian national team match is every bit as glorious as you could imagine.

-Outside Section 107, it’s revelry.
-Rodrigo Hernandes, a sales associate from Sao Paulo, can’t contain his excitement.
-“Jesus will be better than Neymar and Ronaldo,” Hernandes exclaims while wearing Jesus’ No. 33 jersey from Palmeiras, his former club team, which plays its home matches here at Allianz Parque.
+Outside Section 107, it's revelry.
+Rodrigo Hernandes, a sales associate from Sao Paulo, can't contain his excitement.

+"Jesus will be better than Neymar and Ronaldo," Hernandes exclaims while wearing Jesus' No. 33 jersey from Palmeiras, his former club team, which plays its home matches here at Allianz Parque.

 Others, though, remain cautious.
-Alvaro Rocha from Belo Horizonte, who claims he’s “Brazil’s biggest fan,” says of Jesus, “I don’t think he’s as good as the media makes him out to be.
-He’s not ready.”
-Being a footballing icon in Brazil can be suffocating even at the best of times.
-Fans know that for every Pele and Neymar, there’s a Denilson and a Kleberson, aspiring Brazilian futebol heroes who only sniffed at their vast potential, unable to live up to the mammoth expectations fans place upon them.
+Alvaro Rocha from Belo Horizonte, who claims he's "Brazil's biggest fan," says of Jesus: "I don't think he's as good as the media makes him out to be.
+He's not ready."

+Being a footballing icon in Brazil can be suffocating, even at the best of times.
+Fans know that for every Pele and Neymar, there's a Denilson and a Kleberson, aspiring Brazilian futebol heroes who only sniffed at their vast potential, unable to live up to the mammoth expectations fans place upon them.

-As the pressure builds and shifts onto Jesus’ rail-thin shoulders, he seems to delight in proving these naysayers wrong.
+As the pressure builds and shifts onto Jesus' rail-thin shoulders, he seems to delight in proving these naysayers wrong.
 Throughout much of his early career, he played on a dirt pitch with players rejected by all the big clubs in Sao Paulo.
-He’s been unshakable in his pursuit of glory, working his way up from a favela to become the kind of Brazilian success tale that children are told about but rarely see.
-His story stands in direct contrast to that of Neymar, the larger-than-life superstar who seemed to have been anointed the World’s Best Player from birth.
+He's been unshakable in his pursuit of glory, working his way up from a favela to the kind of Brazilian success tale that children are told about but rarely see.
+His story stands in direct contrast to that of Neymar, the larger-than-life superstar who seemed to have been anointed the World's Best Player from birth.

 Yet on the pitch against Chile, Jesus and Neymar seem preternaturally linked.
 A forward, Jesus commands the middle of the attack and glides across the field, overlapping and linking with Neymar and, at times, Philippe Coutinho.
 As Chile's defense turns or hesitates for a moment, Jesus explodes forward, then moves into spaces that seemed bottled up only moments before.